Extending the University Data Network

 Certain network devices such as but not limited to hubs, bridges, switches, routers, firewalls, wireless access points (WAPs), network address translators (NATs), remote access servers (RAS), and virtual private network (VPN) servers, if not deployed and configured correctly, can cause service interruptions and make network problems difficult or impossible to isolate and identify.
 In addition, if not properly secured, these devices can give unauthorized users access to the university network.
 The installation of these devices must therefore be managed and coordinated.

-University Information Technology Services and regional campus counterparts are responsible for the university's data, video, and voice communications network.
+University Information Technology Services is responsible for the university's data, video, and voice communications network.
 This includes designing, deploying, documenting, monitoring, maintaining, supporting, and troubleshooting the physical data, video, and voice networks of the university, as well as the management of the Internet Protocol (IP) address spaces assigned to Indiana University (including public and private addresses).

 Procedures